rednafi/rednafi.com/content/misc/direnv.md

 ---

-I'm not really a fan of shims—code that automatically performs actions as a side effect or intercepts actions when you use the shell or when a prompt runs.
+I'm not really a fan of shims—code that automatically performs actions as a side effect or intercepts commands when you use the shell or when a prompt runs.
 That's mainly why I've stayed away from tools like `asdf` or `pyenv`, and instead stick to `apt` or `brew` for managing my binary installs, depending on the OS.